Campaign raises entrepreneurs

-The Farnsworth Fund that Elevate Northeast Indiana launched in May is providing $1,000 micro-grants for new and student entrepreneurs.
+The Fortitude Fund that Elevate Northeast Indiana launched in May is providing $1,000 micro-grants for new and student entrepreneurs.
 Elevate Northeast Indiana formed in October 2017 as a $2 million partnership between private venture development organization Elevate Ventures and the Northeast Indiana Regional Partnership.

-Marilyn Moran-Townsend, board chair for Elevate Northeast Indiana, said the Farnsworth Fund has had 101 applications since starting in May and 43 were younger than 30 years of age.
+Marilyn Moran-Townsend, board chair for Elevate Northeast Indiana, said the Fortitude Fund has had 101 applications since starting in May and 43 were younger than 30 years of age.
 Younger entrepreneurs particularly need access to seed money, which is one reason the fund wants to target that demographic.

 Moran-Townsend, who is co-founder and CEO of CVC Communications, is one of the executives who will again visit classrooms this week as part of 100+ Entrepreneurs.